mysensors/MySensors/.mystools/README.md

 This directory hosts MySensors development tools.
-The following conventions are employed to facilitate consistent re-use/invocation across modalitiies (e.g. local development, continuous integration, editor linters, etc.)
+The following conventions are employed to facilitate consistent re-use/invocation across modalities (e.g. local development, continuous integration, editor linters, etc.)

 1. All common tools are hosted and managed in